 To learn more about Tim Cronkhite, read his jewelry artist success story here

-- Bead, Swarovski crystal, light Siam, 3mm bicone
+- Bead, Crystal Passions, light Siam, 3mm bicone

 - Cone, gold-plated, 1/2-inch seamless

 - Head pin, gold-plated brass, 1-1/2 inch, 21 gauge

 - Ear wire, gold-plated stainless steel, fishhook with 9.6x3.5mm ball and coil with open loop, 21 gauge

 - Beads, Crystal Passions

 - Pliers, round-nose